RedHatSatellite/satellite-ansible-collection/README.md

 See the Ansible documentation how to configure `ansible-galaxy` to be able to [download a collection from Automation Hub](https://docs.ansible.com/ansible/latest/galaxy/user_guide.html#downloading-a-collection-from-automation-hub).

-You will require the `python-requests` RPM provided in the Red Hat Enterprise Linux repositories.
+You will need to install the Python `requests` library manually, e.g. from the RPM provided by Red Hat (`python-requests` on Red Hat Enterprise Linux 7, `python3-requests` on Red Hat Enterprise Linux 8).

 ### Installation via RPM